Kim-Delicious/Archipelago_IslesOfSeaAndSky/worlds/isles_of_sea_and_sky/docs/setup_en.md

 To do this, you need to have Archipelago installed as well as the `isles_of_sea_and_sky.apworld`.
 Once both of these steps are done, run Archipelago, then find and open the Isles Of Sea And Sky Client.
 Once that pops up, type in the console: `/auto_patch`.
-This will freeze the program for a few moments while it's working, but when that's done you will receive a message:`"Patching successful!"`.
+This will freeze the program for a few moments while it's working, but when that's done you will receive a message:`"Game patched successfully!"`.

-If things have worked correctly, you should now be able to find a `IslesOfSeaAndSky` folder in the main Archipelago Directory.
-This is where you will find the copied, and modified version of the game, and where you will find the correct executable to launch the modded game.
+If things have worked correctly, the game should launch automatically.

+You should now be able to find a `IslesOfSeaAndSky` folder in the main Archipelago Directory.
+This is where you will find the copied, and modified version of the game, and where you will find the correct executable to launch the modded game in the future.

 ### Connect to the MultiServer